 - Their ADHD partners have never taken medication (21 percent).

 Why select this sub-group?
 Because my book addresses the challenges created by untreated ADHD (typically on the moderate-to-severe side of the spectrum) and explains treatment strategies.
 This group could, therefore, provide a clearer picture of life before and after treatment.
 (Unless a survey question specifically asked about the effect of medication on behavior, respondents based their answers on their ADHD partners’ behavior before medication.)

 At some point, The ADHD Partner Survey blog will consider other subsets of the data as well.
-For now, we’ll study responses from the 111 respondents with ADHD partners who have been diagnosed and who were known to the respondent before taking medication.
+For now, we examine responses from the 111 respondents with ADHD partners who have been diagnosed (and who the respondent knew before the ADHD partner started taking medication).

-We do not know how data from support-group members (the majority of survey respondents) compares to a control group—that is, people who are not in a support group, not having trouble in their relationship, or not involved with an adult who has ADHD.
+We do not know how data from support-group members (the majority of survey respondents) compares to a control group.
+By a control group, I mean individuals who are not in a support group, not having trouble in their relationship, or not involved with an adult who has ADHD.
 That might happen in the future.
 Yet it will be tricky to identify couples in troubled relationships that aren’t, in fact, affected by ADHD.
 It is too widely missed and misunderstood, even by nationally recognized relationship experts.

 For now, the data is simply meant to help readers piece together the puzzle of recognizing how ADHD might be affecting their lives.
 To know they aren’t alone.

 In October and November of 2004, 148 respondents completed the password-protected, 175-question online survey.
 Another 14 completed the survey in spring 2005, for a total of 162 respondents.